 We all assume we’ll be fine, but you never know what can happen when you’re travelling.
 One of the worst things would be if you get injured and have no access to healthcare.
 If you’re planning on doing lots of hiking or extreme activities, health insurance is even more important.

 When you’re looking for a place to stay during your trip, you naturally want to save as much money as possible.
 However, please don’t choose cheapness over safety.
 If you find a really cheap place to stay, consider the following points before booking:

 - Will you live privately or with a housemate?

 - What do the reviews say?

 Once you ask yourself these questions, you might find out why the price is so low.
 We’re not suggesting you stay at a five-star hotel every night.
+You can also find unique vacation accommodations within your budget range.
 Just always be careful not to put your safety in jeopardy when choosing accommodation.

 Be Careful with Your Drinking